 Transfer Shipment Process

-Once the transfer is shipped, it must be received and validated by the final fulfillment location before it can be marked Complete.
+Once a BOPIS or STH-Consolidation transfer is shipped, it must be received and validated by the final fulfillment location before it can be marked Complete.
 The parent shipment only moves on to the Customer Pickup state once all associated transfers have been received (in the case where multiple transfers were required).

-This diagram illustrates the states of the transfer shipment where it fits into the parent BOPIS flow.
+This diagram illustrates the states of the transfer shipment where it fits into the parent BOPIS and STH flows.
+For more details, see the Transfer Shipments guide.

 Curbside Delivery Fulfillment Process